 Application information and instructionsThese instructions are for applicants to the Department of Economics (MA) Master of Arts (Regular and Doctoral Stream) and (PhD) Doctoral Programs.

-- Applications for admission in September 2015 is now open.
+- Applications for admission in September 2016 will open in late November.
 (There is NO January admission for any economics graduate program.)

 Processing timesDuring peak times we process a large volume of application documents, and it takes us some time to note the receipt of documents in the online system.
 We review and assess application documents only after all personal and academic information has been entered in the online application, the application fee has been paid, and our supplementary application form has been completed.
 Please allow a minimum of four weeks (excluding holidays) after you have completed all these steps for the online status of your application to change from "Documents Pending" to "Under Review".